Internet of things: Metropolitan scale deployments

-Another application is currently undergoing a project in Santander, Spain.
+In 2014, another application was undergoing a project in Santander, Spain.
 For this deployment, two approaches have been adopted.
 This city of 180,000 inhabitants has already seen 18,000 downloads of its city smartphone app.
-The app is connected to 10,000 sensors that enable services like parking search, environmental monitoring, digital city agenda, and more.
-City context information is used in this deployment so as to benefit merchants through a spark deals mechanism based on city behavior that aims at maximizing the impact of each notification.
+The app is connected to 10,000 sensors that enable services like parking search and environmental monitoring.
+Additionally, city context information is used in this deployment, aiming to benefit merchants through a spark deals mechanism based on city behavior that aims at maximizing the impact of each notification.

 Other examples of large-scale deployments underway include the Sino-Singapore Guangzhou Knowledge City; work on improving air and water quality, reducing noise pollution, and increasing transportation efficiency in San Jose, California; and smart traffic management in western Singapore.
-Using its RPMA (Random Phase Multiple Access) technology, San Diego-based Ingenu has built a nationwide public network for low-bandwidth data transmissions using the same unlicensed 2.4 gigahertz spectrum as Wi-Fi.
+Using its RPMA (Random Phase Multiple Access) technology, San Diego–based Ingenu has built a nationwide public network for low-bandwidth data transmissions using the same unlicensed 2.4 gigahertz spectrum as Wi-Fi.
 Ingenu's "Machine Network" covers more than a third of the US population across 35 major cities including San Diego and Dallas.
 French company, Sigfox, commenced building an Ultra Narrowband wireless data network in the San Francisco Bay Area in 2014, the first business to achieve such a deployment in the U.S. It subsequently announced it would set up a total of 4000 base stations to cover a total of 30 cities in the U.S. by the end of 2016, making it the largest IoT network coverage provider in the country thus far.
 Cisco also participates in smart cities projects.
-Cisco has started deploying technologies for Smart Wi-Fi, Smart Safety & Security, Smart Lighting, Smart Parking, Smart Transports, Smart Bus Stops, Smart Kiosks, Remote Expert for Government Services (REGS) and Smart Education in the five km area in the city of Vijaywada, India.
+Cisco has deployed technologies for Smart Wi-Fi, Smart Safety & Security, Smart Lighting, Smart Parking, Smart Transports, Smart Bus Stops, Smart Kiosks, Remote Expert for Government Services (REGS) and Smart Education in the five km area in the city of Vijayawada, India.

 Another example of a large deployment is the one completed by New York Waterways in New York City to connect all the city's vessels and be able to monitor them live 24/7.
 The network was designed and engineered by Fluidmesh Networks, a Chicago-based company developing wireless networks for critical applications.
 The NYWW network is currently providing coverage on the Hudson River, East River, and Upper New York Bay.
 With the wireless network in place, NY Waterway is able to take control of its fleet and passengers in a way that was not previously possible.
 New applications can include security, energy and fleet management, digital signage, public Wi-Fi, paperless ticketing and others.